CCCharlesChan/HBA_demo/README.md

 # Miscellaneous
 Correspondence should be addressed to [Charles](mailto:zcchen@stanford.edu?subject=[GitHub]%20HBA%20for%20Neural%20Interfaces) ( zcchen AT stanford DOT edu ).

-Citation: Chen, Zhijie Charles, Bingyi Wang, and Daniel Palanker.
+To use this code in your research, please cite: Chen, Zhijie Charles, Bingyi Wang, and Daniel Palanker.
 "Harmonic-Balance Circuit Analysis for Electro-Neural Interfaces." bioRxiv (2020).